braidn/old-git-wiki-pages/ActionController.markdown

 * Usually when actions complete their work they respond by rendering a view by using a RespondToBlock
   * The controller responds to the user exactly once per request.
     * This means that you could not have two `render()` methods per request
+* use the keyword `return` to jump early out of a resource
 * [RestfulControllers][1]
 * [RailsFilters][2]
 * If in the controller and you pass `respond_to` an item not surrounded by {} then it looks for it's name (create, delete, show) in the proper view directory.